johnohhh1/arc_pi_taxonomy/README.md

 Each folder contains individual Markdown files with **detailed descriptions of specific components** within each category.
 The taxonomy is designed to be clear, structured, and easy to navigate.

+- Start with `TAXONOMY_INDEX.md` for one-line summaries and links to every intent, technique, evasion, and supporting resource.

 ## Who Is This For?

 **Security researchers** analyzing LLM vulnerabilities